 • Measure out all the ingredients (except the essential oil) using an accurate kitchen scale into a Pyrex measuring cup.

-• Place the Pyrex measuring cup in the pan of water and allow the cocoa butter, coconut oil, and beeswax to completely melt together.
+• Place the Pyrex measuring cup in the pan of water and allow the cocoa butter, avocado oil, and beeswax to completely melt together.

 • Once melted through, carefully remove the Pyrex measuring cup, wipe the bottom with a cloth, and place it on the kitchen counter to cool 5-10 minutes.